GridPlus/safecard-cli/README.md

 safecard-cli exportSeed
 ```

-Export seed will export the card's root wallet key as a binary seed represented in hex.
+Export seed will export the card's master wallet seed as a binary seed represented in hex.
 This hex seed can be used to derive wallet private keys and addresses.

 An example means of [using the exported seed](#using-the-exported-seed) is shown below.